 Seal, bond and caulk anything – Flex Shot apparently works on any material to make an unbreakable bond that can last up to 30 years without drying, cracking or deteriorating.
 It works perfectly on porcelain, tiles, glass, fiberglass, metal, wood, granite, stone, marble, fabric, paper, upholstery and more.The highlighted property of Flex Shot to expand and contract in an indestructible stretchy rubber seal form makes it perfect for filling in cracks and holes.
 It also can be used in caulking and sealing areas of the bathroom and kitchen since it is mold and mildew resistant.Flex Shot can also be used for sealing leaks as it is waterproof and hence comes handy for repairing roofs, gutters, boats, autos, duct repairs and seal PVC pipes.
 Apart from heavy duty sealing and bonding Flex Shot can also be used for crafts and decorative items that need a strong adhesive.

 What do I get?

-You get two cans of Flex Shot in White, Clear, Almond or Black and get two extension tubes for $19.99 plus S&H $9.95 and after paying processing fee of $9.99 you get Handy Can of Flex Sea.
-Official web site flexshot.com
+You get two cans of Flex Shot in White, Clear, Almond or Black and get two extension tubes for $19.99 plus S&H $9.95 and after paying processing fee of $9.99 you get Handy Can of Flex Seal.
+Official web site Flexshot.com